 As the name suggests, target-date funds are designed with a specific retirement date in mind, often decades into the future.
 Over the duration of a fund’s life, the portfolio manager will adjust the underlying mix of assets with a goal of maximizing returns in the early years and minimizing risk the closer the fund gets to its target date.
 This gradual shift from capital growth to capital preservation is commonly referred to as the glide path.

 The glide path is central to the effectiveness of a target-date fund.
 Let’s take as an example a 22-year-old office worker who plans to retire at age 64.
 With some simple arithmetic, a target-date 2060 fund would be most suited to her retirement plans.
-However, every investor has a unique set of circumstances, and a financial advisor may be helpful in providing guidance about how to address any specific needs regarding risk tolerance.
+However, every investor has a unique set of circumstances, and a financial professional may be helpful in providing guidance about how to address any specific needs regarding risk tolerance.

 In the short to medium term, the portfolio manager overseeing the fund will likely invest as much as 80% or more of its assets in equities.
 This not only enhances the value of our office worker’s savings in those early years, but also considers her lengthy investment horizon; with some 40 years to go until she reaches her expected retirement date, our saver probably has enough time to make up any losses resulting from an upset in the stock market.
 As she moves closer to her 2060 target date, the portfolio manager will rebalance the asset mix in her fund, reducing the allocation to equities in favor of more defensive assets such as bonds and cash.